 - restless legs and feet

 - pain when twisting the wrists

 - hands and feet feeling tired or heavy

-Small fiber damage tends to be worse at night so this will make it more difficult to get a full night’s sleep which in and of itself causes other health problems and makes pain levels rise even more.
+Small fiber neuropathy pain tends to be worse at night so this will make it more difficult to get a full night’s sleep which in and of itself causes other health problems and makes pain levels rise even more.

-Diabetics are the most at risk group for the development of neuropathy symptoms and pain.
-It has been estimated that between 20-30% of all diabetics experience neuropathy pain, and it is believed to be caused by the slower regeneration of nerve endings and connections throughout the body, but especially in the fine fibers of the hands and feet.
+Diabetics are the most at-risk group for the development of neuropathy symptoms and pain.
+It has been estimated that between 20-30% of all diabetics experience diabetic neuropathy pain.
+Diabetic neuropathy is believed to be caused by the slower regeneration of nerve endings and connections throughout the body, but especially in the fine fibers of the hands and feet.

-While no single cause has been determined yet for the onset of neuropathy symptoms, commonly accepted factors that increase the risk include certain medications, smoking, drinking, autoimmune disease, nerve damage or diseases, chemotherapy treatments, and other chronic health conditions.
+Other risk factors that increase the risk of neuropathy pain include certain medications, smoking, drinking, autoimmune disease, nerve damage or diseases, chemotherapy treatments, and other chronic health conditions.